tput - change terminal characteristics

-The tput utility supports the XBD specification, Utility Syntax Guidelines .
+The tput utility shall conform to XBD Utility Syntax Guidelines .

 - -T type

 - Indicate the type of terminal.
-If this option is not supplied and the TERM variable is unset or null, an unspecified default terminal type will be used.
-The setting of type will take precedence over the value in TERM .
+If this option is not supplied and the TERM variable is unset or null, an unspecified default terminal type shall be used.
+The setting of type shall take precedence over the value in TERM .

-The following strings will be supported as operands by the implementation in the POSIX locale:
+The following strings shall be supported as operands by the implementation in the POSIX locale:

 - Display the clear-screen sequence.

-- Display the sequence that will initialise the user's terminal in an implementation-dependent manner.
+- Display the sequence that initializes the user's terminal in an implementation-defined manner.

-- Display the sequence that will reset the user's terminal in an implementation-dependent manner.
+- Display the sequence that resets the user's terminal in an implementation-defined manner.

-If a terminal does not support any of the operations described by these operands, this will not be considered an error condition.
+If a terminal does not support any of the operations described by these operands, this shall not be considered an error condition.

-The following environment variables affect the execution of tput:
+The following environment variables shall affect the execution of tput:

 - Determine the terminal type.
-If this variable is unset or null, and if the -T option is not specified, an unspecified default terminal type will be used.
+If this variable is unset or null, and if the -T option is not specified, an unspecified default terminal type shall be used.

 - The requested string was written successfully.